-Report of Mental Status Evaluation, 3 November 2010, reflects the applicant was psychiatrically cleared for any administrative actions deemed appropriate by the command.
-The applicant could understand and participate in administrative proceedings; was mentally responsible; and met medical retention requirements.
-The applicant had been screened for PTSD and TBI with negative results.
+Report of Mental Status Evaluation, 22 April 2010, reflects the applicant was cleared for any administrative actions deemed appropriate by the command.
+The applicant could understand and participate in administrative proceedings; could appreciate the difference between right and wrong; and met medical retention requirements.
+The command was advised to consider the influence of these conditions.
+The evaluation included a diagnosis.